KasarLabs/snaknet/WISHLIST.md

-# Snak MCP Servers Wishlist
+# Snaknet MCP Servers Wishlist

-Below is a list of MCP servers and features we would like to see added to the Snak collection.
-We welcome pull requests (PRs) to implement these features through [OnlyDust](https://app.onlydust.com/projects/snak/overview) and merged PRs are rewarded.
-Please follow the [CONTRIBUTING.md](https://github.com/kasarlabs/snak/blob/main/CONTRIBUTING.md) guide to contribute.
+Below is a list of MCP servers and features we would like to see added to the Snaknet collection.
+We welcome pull requests (PRs) to implement these features.
 ## DeFi Protocol MCP Servers

 ### Lending & Borrowing